 - $6.3 million recovery for a boy who suffered brain injury when a truck with a defectively designed snow plow unit collided with the vehicle he was riding in

-- $4.5 million recovery for an 18-year-old boy who suffered paraplegia when the car in which he was riding as a passenger left the road and struck a utility pole head-on, fracturing his spine.
+- $4.5 million recovery for an 18-year-old boy who suffered paraplegia when the car he was riding in as a passenger left the road and struck a utility pole head-on, fracturing his spine.

 Each case is different.
 The amount that can be recovered in your case will depend on many factors.
 Our firm can assess your case and explain the options available to you in a timely and free consultation.
 Contact us today to get started.